bridgetownrb/bridgetown/README.md

   <a href="https://www.bridgetownrb.com">Bridgetown</a>
 </h1>

 Bridgetown is a next-generation, progressive site generator & fullstack framework, powered by Ruby.
-Bridgetown takes your content, API data, and frontend assets; renders templates in Markdown, Liquid, ERB, and many other formats; and exports a complete website ready to be served by fast CDNs like Render or traditional web servers like Caddy or Nginx.
+Bridgetown takes your local content and external data loaded from APIs; renders templates in Markdown, ERB, and many other formats; automatically compiles frontend assets via esbuild; and exports a complete website ready to be served by fast CDNs like Render or traditional web servers.
+Bridgetown also integrates closely with Roda for fullstack, dynamic web application functionality—but only when and where you need it.

 [![Build Status](https://github.com/bridgetownrb/bridgetown/workflows/build/badge.svg)](https://github.com/bridgetownrb/bridgetown/actions?query=workflow%3Abuild+branch%3Amain)
 [![Gem Version](https://img.shields.io/gem/v/bridgetown.svg)](https://rubygems.org/gems/bridgetown)